kuzzleio/sdk-csharp/doc/2/controllers/document/m-create/index.md

 | `_version` | <pre>int</pre> | Version of the document in the persistent data storage |
 | `_source`  | <pre>JObject</pre> | Document content                                       |

-Each errored document is an object of the `errors` array with the following properties:
+Failed document imports are returned in the `errors` array as objects with the following properties:

 | Name      | Type              | Description                                            |
 | --------- | ----------------- | ------------------------------------------------------ |